jdchua/toiletpapercalculator/README.md

 * Sliders make it easy to adjust calculator for individual cases

-* Images and calculations dynamically update withhout having to refresh page
+* Images and calculations dynamically update without having to refresh page

 * Responsive web design